drohmer/cgp/README.md

 ## Introduction

 [CGP - Computer Graphics Programming -](https://imagecomputing.net/cgp/index.html) is a lightweight and minimalist C++ library using OpenGL to represent, animate, and interact with 3D scenes.
-The library is primarily thought to be used for practice teaching Computer Graphics and 3D Animation.

-It provides a set of simple structures and functions (vectors, matrices, mesh structures, etc) that are simple to use and read.
-The objective is to save time compared to raw OpenGL coding, while remaining in the spirit and fully compatible with direct OpenGL calls.
+It features a set of simple structures and functions (vectors, matrices, mesh structures, transforms, camera, etc) that are simple to use and read.
+The objective is to save time compared to raw OpenGL coding, while preserving the fundamental logic and comprehension of high-performance Graphics.
+The 3D scene can be exported as a Webpage via Emscripten scripts.

-The main spirit of CGP is to provide
+The main objective of CGP is to provide
 * **Easy to use CG basic tools**.
 * **Data and structure ready for simple interaction and animation**.
 * **Helping structures and functions that do not impose a framework**.